contaware/git-docs-notes/README.md

   Attention: avoid `git add *` because .gitignore is not taken into account and files beginning with a dot are not added.

-- Add all files in the entire Working Directory:
+- Add all files in the entire Working Tree:

   ```
   git add -A